-Development of the No Action Alternative would result in a demand for solid waste services that would be adequately handled by the existing MRF.
-The indirect effect on the MRF would be less than significant.
+Development of the Proposed Action would result in a demand for solid waste services that would be adequately handled by the existing Materials Recovery Facility (MRF).
+The effect on the MRF would be less than significant.
 Mitigation is not required.
-However, as shown in the analysis below, the No Action Alternative, along with other existing and planned development, would result in the need for expanded landfill capacity.
-Expansion of the regional landfill could result in a significant indirect effect.
-Mitigation would not reduce this indirect effect to less than significant.
-A residual significant indirect effect would remain after mitigation.
-No direct effects would occur.
+However, as shown in the analysis below, the Proposed Action, along with other existing and planned development, would result in the need for expanded landfill capacity.
+Expansion of the regional landfill could result in a significant effect.
+Mitigation would not reduce this effect to less than significant.
+A residual significant effect would remain after mitigation.